 With so many chili recipes out there, it’s hard to find the perfect one.
 So, I combined three of my favorites into this easy & delicious meal made right in the slow cooker.

 This is one of those meals that everyone looks forward to especially when the weather starts to cool down.
 It’s like my mom used to say, meals like chili just “stick to your ribs” and keep you warm all day.
 It’s meaty and filled with a combination of white beans and corn that make your dinner a healthy one.
-Just sprinkle a little cheese on top when you are ready to serve, to keep the fat content down, to add just enough flavor to satisfy anyone’s taste buds.
+Serve with tortilla chips and a sprinkle of cheese.
+Placing a little cheese on top helps to keep the fat content down and adds just enough flavor to satisfy everyone’s taste buds.

 - 2 large chicken breasts, about 1 pound